ozen/PyOptiX/README.md

     Default location is `/usr/local/optix`.
 You can use symlinks or pass `--optix-root=<path>` option to setup script.
 3. Boost.Python:
     Searched in LD_LIBRARY_PATH.
 Default library file name is boost_python-py<version suffix>
     e.g. boost_python-py34 for Python 3.4.
-You can pass a different directory to find Boost.Python using --boost-lib-dir=<path> option.
-You can pass the library file name using boost-python-libname=<name> option.
+You can pass a different directory to find Boost.Python using `--boost-lib-dir=<path>` option.
+You can pass the library file name using `--boost-python-libname=<name>` option.

 #### Using pip